BestJuly/IIC/README.md

 ```
 In this way, only testing is conducted using the given model.

-The accuracies using residual clips are not stable for validation set (this may also caused by), the final testing part will use the best model on validation set.
+**Note**: The accuracies using residual clips are not stable for validation set (this may also caused by), the final testing part will use the best model on validation set.

+If everything is fine, you can achieve around 70% accuracy on UCF101.
+The results will vary from each other with different random seeds.

 ## Results
 ### Retrieval results